 New and continuing students are billed on a semester basis.
-For new students who meet the May 1 priority confirmation deadline, the first preliminary semester bill will be available in early June at the latest.
+For new students who meet the May 1 enrollment deadline, preliminary semester bills are available in early June.
 For continuing students, preliminary semesters bills are available after registering for courses for the upcoming semester.

-Students can view the preliminary semester bill on the Holy Cross Student Portal on the Business Office tab.
+You can view the preliminary semester bill on the HCC student portal on the Business Office tab.
 Note that you may have to adjust “Semester Settings” to view the upcoming semester.
 Click here to view charges you may see on your preliminary semester bill.

-There are several ways to settle a preliminary semester bill.
-Some students use a combination of these methods to pay the semester bill:
+There are several ways to settle a preliminary semester bill:

-- You can pay directly within the Holy Cross Student Portal on the preliminary semester bill page using a credit card or an electronic check with routing and account numbers.
-There is a transaction fee assessed if you use a credit card.
-Checks are accepted via postal mail.
+- You can pay directly within the HCC student portal on the preliminary semester bill page using a credit card or an electronic check with routing and account numbers.
+A transaction fee is assessed if you use a credit card.
+Credit card payments are also accepted over the phone.
+Checks are accepted via mail.

-- You can enroll in a payment plan to cover all or part of your bill in monthly installments over the semester.
+- You can enroll in a payment plan to cover your bill in monthly installments over the semester.
 More information about payment plans and how to enroll can be found here.

 - Some families explore the Federal Direct Parent PLUS Loan to cover direct (tuition, fees, etc.) and indirect (books, laptop, etc.) educational expenses.
 Contact the Office of Financial Aid to determine your maximum PLUS Loan eligibility.
-To learn more about the PLUS Loan and to begin an online application, click here.
+Learn more about the PLUS Loan and begin an online application.

-Students may request a deadline extension in writing with the Office of Student Accounts.
-A request should be made as soon as it becomes apparent a deadline extension is needed but before the tuition payment deadline.
-Without an approved extension, a student may be dismissed from the college if an outstanding balance remains after the add/drop period.
+You may request a deadline extension in writing with the Office of Student Accounts.
+A request should be made as soon as it becomes apparent a deadline extension is needed.
+Without an approved extension, you may be dismissed from the college if an outstanding balance remains after the add/drop period.

 An extension will be considered under the following circumstances:

-- Student is flagged for FAFSA verification, all requested information has been submitted to the Office of Financial Aid, but the verification is still under review; or
+- Student is flagged for FAFSA verification, all requested information has been submitted to the Office of Financial Aid, but the verification is still under review

-- Student has applied for a private education loan but funds have not been disbursed.
-Students must provide documentation to the Office of Financial Aid that the private loan is approved and being processed; or
+- Student has applied for a private education loan but funds haven’t been disbursed.
+Students must provide documentation to the Office of Financial Aid that the private loan is approved and being processed.

-- Parent has applied for the Federal Direct Parent PLUS Loan and is waiting for approval or denial; or
+- Parent has applied for the Federal Direct Parent PLUS Loan and is waiting for approval or denial

-- Student has applied for a payment plan and is waiting for verification of the amount and approval from Holy Cross College; or
+- Student has applied for a payment plan and is waiting for verification of the amount and approval from Holy Cross.

-- Student committed to attend Holy Cross College after the billing deadline
+- Student committed to attend Holy Cross after the billing deadline

 Approval of an extension request is not guaranteed and will be granted at the discretion of the Vice President of Finance.
 Enrollment constitutes a financial contract between the enrolled student and Holy Cross College.